All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Experts advise against testing children under age 18.
 At such a young age, they may not be ready for information about their lifetime cancer risks.

-The most common form of inherited breast cancer is due to Hereditary Breast and Ovarian Cancer syndrome, caused by a mutation, or change, in either the BRCA1 or BRCA2 gene that was present at birth.
-A BRCA mutation can raise your risk of breast cancer as high as 87% and your risk of ovarian cancer as high as 44%.
+The genes most often associated with hereditary breast cancer are breast cancer 1 (BRCA) and breast cancer 2 (BRCA2).
+A BRCA gene mutation can raise your risk of breast cancer as high as 87% and your risk of ovarian cancer as high as 44%.
 If testing shows you have a BRCA mutation, other family members may want to be tested as well.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: